-\ Estimate is statistically different from estimate for the previous year shown (p<.05).
-Note: Early Retirees are workers retiring before age 65.
+Estimate is statistically different from estimate for the previous year shown (p<.05).

+NOTE: Early Retirees are workers retiring before the age of 65.

 Among All Large Firms (200 or More Workers) Offering Health Benefits to Active Workers and Offering Retiree Coverage, Percentage of Firms Offering Retiree Health Benefits to Early and Medicare-Age Retirees, by Firm Size, Region, and Industry, 2013